11 Exotic Fruits of Thailand That You Should Try

 1 – Mangosteen (Mangkut) – National Fruit of Thailand

-Mangosteen has a short shelf life and therefore is difficult to find outside Southeast Asia.
+Mangosteen has a short shelf life and is therefore difficult to find outside Southeast Asia.
 In fact, legend has it that Queen Victoria had kept a reward of 100 Pounds for whoever could bring her fresh purple Mangosteen.
 Mangosteen’s sweet and slightly tangy flavour, and pleasant smell makes it one of Thailand’s most loved fruits.

 Mangosteen Season in Thailand: May – August